 Last year, I wrote about the revolution happening in e-commerce with the emergence of Amazon as a powerful force both in B2C but also in B2B.
 Last year is old news!

-This year, it’s time to take a closer look at the mega trends impacting B2B and more specifically on the topic of digitalization and its impact on pricing and commercial intelligence.
+This year, it’s time to take a closer look at the megatrends impacting B2B and more specifically on the topic of digital transformation and its impact on pricing and commercial intelligence.